cosmos/cosmos-sdk/plugin/README.md

 	pluginsOnKey := fmt.Sprintf("%s.%s", plugin.PLUGINS_TOML_KEY, plugin.PLUGINS_ON_TOML_KEY)
 	if cast.ToBool(appOpts.Get(pluginsOnKey)) {
-		// this loads the preloaded and any plugins found in `plugins.dir` pluginLoader, err := loader.NewPluginLoader(appOpts, logger)
+		// this loads the preloaded and any plugins found in `plugins.dir`
+		// if their names match those in the `plugins.enabled` list. pluginLoader, err := loader.NewPluginLoader(appOpts, logger)
 		if err != nil {
 			// handle error